jcosta33/client-llm-vite/README.md

 DEMO: https://client-llm-vite.vercel.app/
 Only works on chromium browsers with WebGPU support.
 Might not work on windows.
-If an error "Init error, Error: Cannot find WebGPU in the environment", try running chrome with the following command: ```google-chrome --enable-unsafe-webgpu --enable-features=Vulkan,UseSkiaRenderer --enable-dawn-features=allow_unsafe_apis```
+If an error "Init error, Error: Cannot find WebGPU in the environment" appears, try running chrome with the following command: ```google-chrome --enable-unsafe-webgpu --enable-features=Vulkan,UseSkiaRenderer --enable-dawn-features=allow_unsafe_apis```

 # React + TypeScript + Vite